 There’s no telling if it’s secure (even if they say it is) and anyone could be watching you.
 You can visit generic sites but avoid conveying any private information.
-And if you must, use a VPN service, provided by companies like Avira, to encrypt your data.
+And if you must, use a VPN service to encrypt your data.

 2. Be less social

 Nearly 70% of Americans use Facebook, and other social media platforms aren’t far behind with their number of users.
 While social media can be engaging and fun, make sure you’re not sharing too much.
 Setting your profile to private is a great start, but what if a friend’s profile is hacked?
 There’s always a way for someone to gain access to your posts, shares, likes, and photos.

 You don’t have to live a life without social media.
 Just be selective about what you share with friends and family.
 There’s no need to check in to every location you visit, share every photo, or divulge every detail of your life and schedule.
 If you wouldn’t share the info with a stranger, think twice before you post it.

 When choosing a browser, make sure it can do the following.

 - Turns off third-party cookies – Cookies tell advertisers where you’ve been on the web so they know how to target ads.
 Most browsers allow you to block cookies with a few clicks in their settings.

 - Accepts privacy plug-ins – Your browser should allow you to enact privacy plug-ins that automatically block potential trackers.
 While some just block trackers, others force your browser to only use secure and encrypted sites.

 - Allows for private browsing – Finally, make sure your browser has a private browsing option.
 This feature deletes cookies, history, and temporary files when the browsing window is closed.